What Makes a Great Pirate Ship Name?

 | Azure Dominion | /AZH-er doh-MIN-yun/ | Blue empire stretching to the horizon |

-Moonlit Corsair (Raider Who Sails by Moonlight) and The Gilded Serpent (Golden Snake of the Deep) both suggest danger wrapped in beauty.
-That duality is what makes elegant ship names so compelling for storytelling — they hint that not everything is as it appears on the surface.
+Moonlit Corsair and The Gilded Serpent both suggest danger wrapped in beauty.
+That duality is what makes elegant ship names compelling — they hint that not everything is as it appears on the surface.

 Cursed Pirate Ship Names and Their Meanings

-Cursed ship names draw from maritime superstition, ghost stories, and the idea that some ships are not entirely of this world.
+If you want your ship to sound terrifying, darker themes work best.
+Cursed names draw from maritime superstition, ghost stories, and the idea that some ships aren't entirely of this world.
 These are vessels crewed by the damned, powered by dark magic, or simply so old and blood-soaked that the sea itself seems to reject them.
 Perfect for horror-tinged campaigns and dark fantasy settings.

 | Name | Pronunciation | Meaning |